Scientific method: Education

 In science education, the idea of a general and universal scientific method has been notably influential, and numerous studies (in the US) have shown that this framing of method often forms part of both students' and teachers' conception of science.
 This convention of traditional education has been argued against by scientists, as there is a consensus that educations' sequential elements and unified view of scientific method do not reflect how scientists actually work.
 Major organizations of scientists such as the American Association for the Advancement of Science (AAAS) consider the sciences to be a part of the liberal arts traditions of learning and proper understating of science includes understanding of philosophy and history, not just science in isolation.

 How the sciences make knowledge has been taught in the context of "the" scientific method (singular) since the early 20th century.
 Various systems of education, including but not limited to the US, have taught the method of science as a process or procedure, structured as a definitive series of steps: (Note: Traditionally 5, after Dewey's 1910 idea of a "complete act of thought".
 He held that thought-process best represented science (for education).
 These steps would end up being simplified and adjusted, often shortened to 4, or extended to include various practices.) observation, hypothesis, prediction, experiment.

 This version of the method of science has been a long-established standard in primary and secondary education, as well as the biomedical sciences.
 (Note: Specifically, the scientific method has featured in introductory science courses for biology, medicine, and psychology.
 Also, in education in general.)
 It has long been held to be an inaccurate idealisation of how some scientific inquiries are structured.

-The taught presentation of science had to defend demerits such as: